 What I do...

-I work with several different mediums but the one element they share, is texture.
+Basically, I create original unique artworks in several different mediums...the one element they all share, is texture.

 Whether using paint, fibres, textiles, wood, slate, wire, graphite or clay... they all have such wonderful natural textures to capture and showcase.